 Konfidens

 Konfidens is a practice management platform designed specifically for therapists in the UK.
 It combines scheduling, secure session notes, video calls, payment collection, and a therapist directory into a single system.
+The platform is built on a GDPR-compliant infrastructure, with all client data encrypted and stored on EU servers.
+Plans start at £19 per month, with a free tier available for up to three clients.

 WriteUpp

-WriteUpp is used by over 47,000 clinicians and is designed specifically for UK healthcare providers, including mental health practitioners.
+WriteUpp is designed specifically for UK healthcare providers, including mental health practitioners.
 It covers patient records, scheduling, online booking, video consultations, and payment processing within a GDPR-compliant framework.
+A standout feature is its dedicated mobile app, which offers secure login and real-time sync.
+WriteUpp integrates CQC compliance considerations into its data management approach.
+Pricing starts from around £19 per month, with a free trial available.

 How to Choose the Best Mental Health Practice Management Software

 With so many options available, narrowing down the right platform comes down to a clear understanding of your practice's specific requirements.
-Here are the key criteria to evaluate.
+Here are the key criteria to evaluate:

 Mental Health Software Comparison Summary